 The history of the popular legend is documented and exhibited in Point Pleasant’s very own museum devoted to the mystery.
 The collection on display includes everything from newspaper clippings from the time of the original sightings to books, toys, and memorabilia from the Mothman’s various multimedia appearances.
 The focus of the museum is weighted in favor of the beast’s media presence and less on the hard history of the sightings but manages to be informative nonetheless.
 In addition, there is also a prominent and well-stocked gift shop for visitors’ cryptid-related needs.

-The owner and operator of the museum not only has written a book about the creature but also is the founder of the city’s yearly Mothman Festival, so anyone wanting to try and crack the mystery of the creature wide open would be hard-pressed to find a better starting point for their investigation.
+The owner and operator of the museum has not only written a book about the creature, but also founded the city’s yearly Mothman Festival, so anyone wanting to try and crack the mystery of the creature wide open would be hard-pressed to find a better starting point for their investigation.

 The owner are super-friendly folk, and they offer a military discount.
 There is free parking right out front.
 Make this an AO two-fer with a visit to the Mothman Statue, all of 30 steps away.
 Make it a three-fer with a visit six miles north up Route 62 to the TNT Area, where the first Mothman sightings were reported.